 We will pass over the main textiles produced by Anatolian Turkmens and try to see how much deep they used their weaving skills in their daily life.

-The tent fabric is exclusively produced by nomads for their own needs.
+The tent fabric is produced by nomads exclusively for their own needs.
 The black goat hair is shorn and combed.
 Then it is coarsely spun and twisted by nomad women.
-Then it is woven in the form of narrow bands of 60-70 cm and long as much as in is needed.
+Then it is woven in the form of narrow bands of 60-70 cm and in length as much as is needed.
 The fabric is rainproof.
-It does not let the venomous insects and reptiles step onto.
-(The hairs coming out of the fabric is like spikes for those animals’ belly).
-It allows the insiders to see the outside view as a net but blocks the view from the outside.
+It does not let venomous insects and reptiles go through it.
+(The hairs coming out of the fabric are like spikes for those animals’ bellies).
+It allows the insiders to see the outside view like a net but blocks the view of the interior from the outside.
 It is quite a heavy fabric that has a very strong heat-insulating property.

 Dursun Öztaban weaving an Anatolian Turkmen blackc tent from goat hair, Olukbaşı village, BOzdoğan, Aydın, Western Turkey, 2015

-Anatolian Turkmen Black tent view from the inside
+Anatolian Turkmen Black tent view from the inside, The Black Tent Tours, 2018, Antalya

-Anatolian Turkmen Black tent view from the outside
+Anatolian Turkmen Black tent view from the outside, The Black Tent Tours, 2018, Antalya

-The felt is another textile, maybe the most primitive one based on the formation of a surface by the effect of the pressure and the humidity on the wool.
-The primary use of the felt was the coverage of the old types of round Central Asian tents, who have been abandoned in the historical process.
-The felt is very much used ad the ground covering rug too.
-Extremely good heat insulator, the falt is used to make hats, saddle covers, and small bags too.
+The felt is another textile, maybe the most primitive one, based on the formation of a surface by the effect of the pressure and the humidity on the wool, rather than on weaving threads together.
+The primary use of the felt was the coverage of the old types of round Central Asian tents, which have been abandoned in Turkey in the historical process.
+The felt is very much used as the ground covering rug too.
+An extremely good heat insulator, felt is used to make hats, saddle covers, and small bags, too.

-The bags are maybe the most distinguished and most diverse part of the nomadic textiles.
-Clothing and personal belongings storage bags, called “ala chuval”, Grain and flour sacks from white wool tightly woven, black warp-faced sacks for the other utensils, vanity bags, spoon bags, two-sided saddlebags, spindle bags, roller pin bags, shears bags.
-The small mirror-eye liner bags etc. The reason for so many bags is because nomads cannot have solid and heavy wardrobes in their tribal lives which are mostly based on mobility.
+The bags may be the most distinguished and most diverse part of the nomadic textile repertoire.
+Among them are clothing and personal belongings storage bags, called “ala chuval”; grain and flour sacks from tightly woven white wool; black warp-faced sacks for the other utensils; vanity bags, spoon bags, two-sided saddlebags, spindle bags, roller pin bags, and shears bags; small mirror-eye liner bags, etc. The reason for so many bags is because nomads cannot have solid and heavy wardrobes in their tribal lives, which are mostly based on mobility.

 Anatolian Turkmen father-daughter couple Tribe fixing the nomad sacks onto a camel before migration, Kahramanmaraş, South-Eastern Turkey, 1980s, Photo courtesy Josephine Powell

 Personal clothing sacks of Anatolian Turkmens put in the tent, forming a platform to sit in front.
-Joephine Powell exibition, Koç Foundation, 2006
+Joephine Powell exibition, Koç Foundation, Topkapi Palace, 2006

 Striped food sacks and clothing sacks belonging to Anatolian Turkmens put next to each others.
-Josephine Powell exhibition, Koç Foundation, 2006
+Josephine Powell exhibition, Koç Foundation, Topkapi Palace, 2006

 The other two related textiles used by nomads are the sofra and the bread storage rug.
-Sofra is the flat-woven rug with few patterns to sit and have meals on.
+Sofra is the flat-woven rug with few patterns to sit on for meals.
 Its dimensions depend on the number of family members.
-Bread storage bag too is a flat woven rug to cover the flatbread baked on a big iron pan.
+The bread storage bag too is a flat woven rug to cover the flatbread baked on a big iron pan.
 These sheets of bread cooked as layers of dough are solid and fragile.
-Before eating, they are sparkled and left wrapped to this bread textile to be soft and it is folded before serving.
+Before eating, they are sprinkled with water and left wrapped in this bread textile to be softened and folded before serving.

-Anatolian sofra, from Konya region, Central Turkey, beginning of 20th century
+Anatolian sofra, from Konya region, Central Turkey, beginning of 20th century, Private Collection

 Another interesting textile is the band.
-Generally woven by tablet weaving technique and with elaborate patters, the bands are generally over 6 meters and serve to wrap loads and packs on the animals such as horses, donkeys, or camels.
+Generally woven by the tablet weaving technique and with elaborate patterns, the bands are generally over 6 meters long and serve to wrap loads and packs on the animals such as horses, donkeys, or camels.
 Some bands are used to fix the tent too.

 A band woven with tablet weaving method, to pack the load onto the camels.
-19th century
+19th century, Private collection

 “Perdeh” has the meaning of curtain in Turkish.
 These textiles are generally very finely spun and warp-faced to fortify the structure against the harsh usage in the migration.
-The perdeh is generally woven in the form of different colored narrow panels of 30 cm and several meters, then sewn together to obtain a surface.
-Generally, they are used as bedding pile cover in the tent during the daytime.
+The perdeh is generally woven in the form of different colored narrow panels of 30 cm and several meters in length, then sewn together to obtain a surface.
+Generally, they are used as bedding pile covers in the tent during the daytime.
 During the nights they are used to divide the tent to obtain several rooms to sleep in.
-During the migration, they are put onto the load in the back of the camels and wrapped over with an animal pack band and covers the whole load as a packaging paper that holds everything together.
+During the migration, they are put onto the load on the backs of the camels and wrapped over with an animal pack band covering the whole load, likepackaging paper that holds everything together.
+(Ivermectin)

 Perdeh textiles, put on the loaded camel and used as packing sheet during the migration, Sarıkeçili Tribe, Mersin Western Turkey, 2018